Takeaways from Michigan’s loss against UNC

 All three freshman made some key mistakes in the second half, but it’s nice to see them look good for stretches in road games like this.
 It can only do good things for their confidence long-term.

-As I’ve written about in previous takeaway pieces, Michigan’s offense tends to look stagnant when Dickinson and Brooks aren’t scoring, as they are in need of a reliable third scorer.
+As I’ve written about in previous takeaway pieces, Michigan’s offense tends to look stagnant when Dickinson and Brooks aren’t scoring.

 Aside from a nice hook shot with five minutes left in the first half, Bacot dominated him on both sides.
 Dickinson has shown an ability to be a very good passer, but he was a bit of a black hole in this game and seemed to force a few shots to try to get himself going.